-Thanks to the meteoric rise of Netflix in Australia (as well as competitor Stan which is just shy of a million customers), there’s an ever-growing range of compact little streaming devices vying for your attention.
+Thanks to the meteoric rise of Netflix in Australia (as well as competitor Stan which now has over a million customers), there’s an ever-growing range of compact little streaming devices vying for your attention.
 While the modern “smart” TV usually comes bundled with all the features and apps needed to stream from these and other services easily enough, there’s very much a place for the stand-alone streaming device.
 For example, you might want to get aboard the streaming train without having to fork out for a new TV – or alternatively, you might want a box that does more than just the basic streaming tasks, something you can plug into HDMI1 and use as your new interface for free to air TV, streaming, movie rentals and more.

 So which one is the best fit for your streaming needs?
 Let’s take a quick look at the features of each box and weigh in the pros and cons.

-There’s also a free to air tuner built in and although it’s a little slow at changing channels, it does the job.
+There’s also a free to air tuner built-in and although it’s a little slow at changing channels, it does the job.
 The neat part is the way free-to-air is integrated into the interface with recommendations on what to watch, sharing space with those for Netflix, Foxtel Now and so on.

-Fetch TV Mini
+Fetch TV Mini – What’s Included?

 Fetch TV’s redesigned boxes have been a huge hit with customers and this tiny little sibling of the full-fat Mighty box shows why.
 Designed entirely for streaming – unlike its big brother — the Fetch TV Mini has no hard disk and can’t record shows.
 The Mini sells for $169 at retail, if you want to buy one outright.
-Most, though, will be happy to get one with a broadband plan; it’s $5 per month with iiNet, Internode or an Optus postpaid mobile account, and $10/month with iPrimus and Dodo.
+Most, though, will be happy to get one with a broadband plan; it’s $5 per month with iiNet, Internode or an Optus postpaid mobile account, and $10/month with Aussie Broadband, iPrimus and Dodo.
 While you rent the box rather than own it, you do get the “Movie Box” – 30 free movies every month – included.
 Retail customers need to pay $1 per month to access that package on top of a $1 activation fee.